300 Series: Administration

 Related Policy: 300.1; 301.1; 302.2-302.6; 304.1

-The length of the contract for employment between the superintendent and the school board is determined by the board.
+The length of the contract for employment between the superintendent and the board is determined by the board.
 The contract will begin on July 1st and end on June 30th.
-The contract will state the terms of employment.
+The contract will state the terms of employment and shall not exceed three years.

-The first two years of a contract issued to a newly employed superintendent is considered a probationary period.
-The board may waive this period, or the probationary period may be extended for an additional year upon the consent of the superintendent.
+The first three consecutive years of a contract issued to a newly employed superintendent is considered a probationary period.
+The probationary period may be extended for an additional year upon the consent of the superintendent.
 In the event of termination of a probationary or non-probationary contract, the board will afford the superintendent appropriate due process, including notice by May 15th, as required by law.
 The superintendent and board may mutually agree to terminate the superintendent's contract at any time.

-It is the responsibility of the school board to provide the contract for the superintendent.
+It is the responsibility of the board to provide the contract for the superintendent.
+The board may issue a temporary and nonrenewable contract in accordance with law.

-If the superintendent wishes to resign, to be released from contract, or to retire, the superintendent must comply with applicable law and board policies dealing with retirement, release, or resignation.
+If the superintendent wishes to resign, to be released from contract, or to retire, the superintendent must comply with applicable law and board policies.

 Adopted: 8/14